 Many schools today have principals who are desperately trying to improve these four elements of their school, and many are successful in doing so; however, the school still finishes the year in financial arrears to the tune of five figures.
 Why?
 Because a business manager still manages tuition receivables the same way they did it 20 years ago, or believe that Asset Management has nothing to do with Development, Marketing, Retention and Enrollment.
 It is, in fact, the “glue” that holds the system together.

-4) Start with Asset Management and Retention – These are effective short-term strategies, followed by Marketing (a 1 to 3 year strategy) and then Enrollment and Development (3 to 5 year strategies); and
+4) Start with Asset Management and Retention – These are effective short-term strategies, followed by Marketing (a 1 to 3 year strategy) and then Enrollment and Development (3 to 5 year strategies).
+While system makes the most sense this way, it will mean that significant income will only follow 3 to 5 years into the future – and the unfortunate expectation is that boards and administration want to see IMMEDIATE results; and

 5) One Day at a Time – If you look at a finance department of a major organization, they’ll cut checks once a week.
 So, plan your schedule to work on each of the five aspects of advancement on one day per week.
 Just don’t make Mondays or Fridays your day to “work” on Development.
 Development means meeting with people, and Mondays and Fridays are the worst days for that.
 Mondays are where all the difficulties from the weekend manifest themselves, and Fridays are the days where people try to leave early if they possibly can.
 A lunch on a Friday might be good, but just try to schedule a meeting with a business leader at 3:30 on a Friday afternoon.
 It’s next to impossible.
 It’s best to schedule meetings on Tuesday, Wednesday or Thursday.
 Schedule your Retention work (letters or phone calls to current parents, etc.) on Fridays.
 With that in mind, here’s a suggested week: